Search

 2. Determining the Ideal Tank Size for Goldfish

-The ideal tank size for goldfish depends on several factors, including the number of goldfish, their size, and the type of goldfish.
+The ideal aquarium size for goldfish depends on several factors, including the number of goldfish, their size, and the type of goldfish.

 A general rule of thumb is to provide 20 gallons of water for the first fish and an extra 10 gallons for each additional goldfish.